oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/stand-alone-oci-data-science/README.md

 ## Conclusion

-We hope that you will find the architecture document to be a helpful guide for any data platform which includes a data science aspects with an OCI Data Science and data platform project.
+We hope that you will find the architecture document to be a helpful guide for any data platform which includes data science aspects with an OCI Data Science and data platform project.
 We encourage everyone to provide feedback so that we can further improve our assets.